subhendu-math/Habitat-loss-project/README.md

 | `e_r`, `e_c`           | Extinction rates for resources and consumers |
 | `persistence_probability` | Probability of species persistence (for processed data) |

-> Processed files inside `Data/Fig2/` contain aggregated statistics derived from time series data.

-All scripts assume the working directory is the root of the repository.